Faculty and Staff

 Dr. Meuser joined the faculty of UM-St. Louis in August, 2007, as Director of the Gerontology Graduate Program in the School of Social Work.
-He is a clinical psychologist and an applied gerontologist, and coordinates the UMSL Life Review Project - a combined teaching, service and research initiative to faciliate integrative life story work in aging adults.
-He is a Fellow of the Gerontological Society of America and known internationally for his long-time work on older driver safety and more recent focus on life review in aging.
-He will give the morning keynote lecture at the 2013 Annual Meeting of the International Institute on Reminiscence & Life Review in November.
+He is a clinical psychologist and an applied gerontologist, and he coordinates the UMSL Life Review Project - a combined teaching, service and research initiative to facilitate integrative life story work in aging adults.
+He is a Fellow of the Gerontological Society of America (since 2011) and known internationally for his long-time work on older driver safety and more recent focus on life review in aging.
+He gave the morning keynote lecture at the 2013 Annual Meeting of the International Institute on Reminiscence & Life Review in New Orleans.

 His teaching interests include gerontological assessment, loss and grief in aging, and interviewing older adults and life review.
 Dr. Meuser's current research focuses on older driver safety and mobility - important issues in our aging society.
 He has also published on grief and loss issues in aging and dementia, including a widely used measure called the MM Caregiver Grief Inventory.
 Dr. Meuser and his long-time collaborator, Dr. Marla Berg-Weger, developed the Assessment of Readiness for Mobility Transition (ARMT) instrument in 2010 to facilitate person-centered mobility transition counseling with older adults.

 He has received grant funding from the Alzheimer's Disease Centers Program of the National Institutes of Aging, the Alzheimer's Association, the State of Missouri's Alzheimer's Disease & Related Disorders Research Program, the National Center on Senior Transportation (a division of Easter Seals funded by the US Department of Transportation), and the National Highway Traffic Safety Administration.
 His work has been published in various journals, including the Journal of the American Geriatrics Society; OMEGA: Journal of Death & Dying, Death Studies, The Gerontologist, The American Family Physician, Social Work in Health Care, Journal of Gerontological Social Work, Accident Prevention & Analysis, Educational Gerontology: An International Journal, and Alzheimer's Disease & Associated Disorders.